-Neither snow nor rain nor Donald Trump can stop the abortion pill from arriving via the US Postal Service.
-That’s right — thanks to a new service called Aid Access, the abortion pills are now available to women in the United States by mail.
+Neither snow nor rain nor Republicans can stop the abortion pill from arriving via the US Postal Service.
+That’s right — thanks to a new service called Aid Access, abortion pills are now available to women in the United States by mail.

-Aid Access provides medical abortions for a suggested donation of $95.
+Aid Access provides medical abortions for $110-150 (depending on where you live) but will happily work with you if you can’t afford it.
 The organization was founded by Dr. Rebecca Gomperts, who is also the woman behind Women on Web, a nonprofit that provides abortion pills to women in countries where access is limited.

 Aid Access requires users to complete an online screening to ensure eligibility.
 Anyone looking for the pills must be in their first nine weeks of pregnancy as the abortion pills are less likely to be effective after then.

-Once you’ve been approved, Dr. Gomperts fills the prescription and sends it to an Indian pharmacy she’s deemed trustworthy.
+Once you’ve been approved, a doctor will write a prescription and send it to an Indian pharmacy they’ve deemed trustworthy.
 The pill then arrives via snail mail, accompanied by instructions on how to take the pills effectively.
-To ensure the pills (yes, there are two!) are safely taken, Dr. Gomperts makes herself available via Skype or phone should anyone have questions.

 So what are you actually getting if Aid Access prescribes you the abortion pills?
-Dr. Gomperts fills the scripts for misoprostol and mifepristone; which, when used in conjunction, is 97% effective in inciting abortion within the first trimester.
+A doctor fills the scripts for misoprostol and mifepristone; which, when used in conjunction, is 97% effective in inciting abortion within the first trimester.
 According to The Atlantic, both misoprostol and mifepristone account for one-third of the abortions in the U.S.